BurcinSayin/ButterflyValley/Secret/Feat/DejaVu.md

 You gain the [Dubious Knowledge](https://2e.aonprd.com/Feats.aspx?ID=776) skill feat.

 **Special:** Once per day, you can use your déjà vu sensitivity to reroll a single d20 roll, but you must use the new result.

+The scattering of YOG-SOTHOTH's essence due to Temporal Regression rituals has created a unique connection between certain individuals and the fabric of time itself.
+This cosmic link, formed in utero, grants these children an innate sensitivity to temporal fluctuations and the ability to perceive multiple timelines